 'Fake news' about attacks on the elderly is being used to frighten Northlanders into buying personal security alarms from a US website.

-The fake online news report — which claims police are urging the public to buy a safety device after an assault on a 67-year-old woman — is designed to look like a genuine news story and has been shared unwittingly by Facebook users.
+The fake online report, which claims police are urging people to buy a safety device after an assault on a 67-year-old woman, is designed to look like a genuine news story, and has been shared unwittingly by Facebook users.

 The problem is, both the attack and the police officer's advice are fiction.

 The Northern Advocate's Kerikeri office has fielded calls from people who read about the attack and wondered why it hadn't been reported in the newspaper.

 One woman, who did not want to be named, said she became suspicious because the location of the attack given in the story — Kerikeri, Whangārei or Auckland — changed depending on where she was when she used her laptop.
 Other details of the supposed attack remained the same.

 One of her colleagues, however, was convinced that an elderly woman really had been assaulted in a Kerikeri supermarket carpark, and that she had escaped only thanks to a personal alarm.

 A spokesman for the Commerce Commission said it had not investigated or received any complaints about the SafeSound advertisement, so couldn't comment on it.